 One of the earliest cinemas in Singapore, termed as multiplexes, to be fitted with modern facilities; a twin-hall cinema, a 18-lane bowling alley, karaoke lounges and fast food restaurants, Queenstown/Queensway Cinema was the favourite hangout for scores of students and residents living nearby.
 Accessibility was also made easier when the Queenstown MRT Station opened in 1988.

 However, towards the end of the nineties, Queenstown/Queensway Cinema could not compete against the new multiplexes fitted with better picture quality and Dolby Surround sound effect, leading to its closure in 1999.
 With the crowds gone, the bowling alley also ceased its operation a year later, along with the fast food restaurant of Kentucky Fried Chicken (KFC).

 The theatre was then leased to a billiard and gaming shop.
 They could not last long and the building was left vacated since then.
 It was sold for $10.2 million in October 2002.

 Regal Theatre, Bukit Merah Town Centre (1979-late 1990s)

 Owned by Cathay Organisation, Regal Theatre (皇都戏院) was one of the only two cinemas at Bukit Merah central; the other one being Dalit Theatre.
 As the first suburban cinema by Cathay, it was opened in 1979, catering to the residents of Bukit Merah, Redhill Close and Henderson.

-After it was shut down at the end of the nineties, the building continued to enjoy crowds due to the popular MacDonald’s fast food restaurant at the ground level.
-The ownership of the building changed hands in 2000 for $12 million, but MacDonald’s continue to lease the premises until late 2000s.
+After it was shut down at the end of the nineties, the building continued to enjoy crowds due to the popular McDonald’s fast food restaurant at the ground level.
+The ownership of the building changed hands in 2000 for $12 million, but McDonald’s continue to lease the premises until late 2000s.